kuking/infinimap/README.md

 ## Maintenance

-If you do a lot of deletes and updates, you will have to do a `Compact(CompactParameters) error` from time to time to reclaim deleted space (if that is an issue for you), in order to decide when to reclaim deleted space, you can use the APIs `BytesDeleted() uint64`, `BytesUsed() uint64` `BytesAvailable() uint64`.
+If you do a lot of deletes and updates, you will have to do a `Compact(CompactParameters) error` from time to time to reclaim deleted space (if that is an issue for you), in order to decide when to reclaim deleted space, you can use the APIs `BytesReclaimable() uint64`, `BytesInUse() uint64` `BytesAvailable() uint64`.

-If you have added way too may entries going above the initial Capacity (`WithCapacity(int) CreateParameters`) the index might start to clog, and it will be detrimental to the overall performance check `ClogRatio() uint8` and `Reindex() error`.
+If you have added way too may entries going above the initial Capacity (`WithCapacity(int) CreateParameters`) the index might start to clog, and it will be detrimental to the overall performance; you can checl `ClogRatio() uint8` and run `Reindex() error`.

 ### Files sizes vs occupied space

-By default, an infinitimap will be created of 16TiB file, which is the limit on the typical Linux using EXT4 with 4KB block size.
+By default, an infinimap will be created of 16TiB file, which is the limit on the typical Linux using EXT4 with 4KB block size.

-- Why so big? because it is neded for the memory mapped file backing the data storage.
+- Why so big? because it is needed for the memory mapped file backing the data storage.
 - But, will it not fill my hard-disk?
-NO! all modern filesystems (i.e. ext4, zfs, btrfs, etc.) support sparse files, which differentiate between the "declared" file-size, and the actually allocated storage.
+NO! all modern filesystems (i.e. ext4, zfs, btrfs, etc.) support sparse files, which differentiate between the "declared" file-size, and the actual data being used.

 You can read in detail about sparse files here: https://wiki.archlinux.org/title/sparse_file.